Civic Source was a newsletter about the way local governments use data and technology to make decisions that shape communities beneath the surface.

 Katya

-Civic Source was created by me, Katya Abazajian, with flash grant support from the Shuttleworth Foundation.
+Civic Source was created by me, Katya Abazajian, with flash grant support from the Shuttleworth Foundation and support from the Voqal Fellowship.
 Please feel free to share and circulate information from this newsletter with attribution.
 Special thanks to my friend Raquel Breternitz for designing the logo.

 Subscribe to Civic Source